-It is unknown exactly how street luge originated, however, it began in the 70’s.
+It is unknown exactly how street luge originated; however, luging as a professional sport began in the 70’s.
 It evolved from skateboarding and has obviously been taken to a more extreme level.
 The first organized event is said to have taken place in 1978.
 Unfortunately, it ended in disaster when athletes and spectators were injured.
-It was not until 1995, that street luge was presented to a national audience at the X Games.
+It was not until 1995 that street luge was presented to a national audience at the X Games.

-Since then, street luging has exploded as it gains popularity with adrenaline junkies and is now at an all time high with over 1000 participants scattered across the globe.
-There are officially sanctioned annual events in Europe, Australia and throughout the United States that lead up to the ultimate crowning event: The X Games where as much as US$400,000 has been up for grabs.
-With companies like McDonalds, Mountain Dew, MTV, Fox Sports and ESPN supporting the sport and the lugers, street luging is expected to continue to attract a huge fan base and athletes.
+Since then, street luging has exploded as it gained popularity with adrenaline junkies, and is now at an all-time high with over 1000 participants scattered across the globe.
+There are officially-sanctioned annual events in Europe, Australia, and throughout the United States that lead up to the ultimate crowning event: the X Games where as much as $400,000 USD has been up for grabs.
+With companies like McDonald’s, Mountain Dew, MTV, Fox Sports and ESPN supporting the sport and the lugers, street luging is expected to continue to attract a huge fan base and athlete interest.

-Stefan Roddau, a 16-year-old street luger from Toronto said, “I initially became interested in luging when I saw a documentary about it on television.”
-Roddau says that, “almost anyone can learn to street luge with a couple of months of tutoring,” but emphasized that, “it takes years of practice to become proficient at racing other lugers.
+Roddy Stevens, a 16-year-old street luger from Toronto, said “I initially became interested in luging when I saw a documentary about it on television.”
+Stevens say that, “almost anyone can learn to street luge with a couple of months of tutoring,” but emphasized that, “it takes years of practice to become proficient at racing other lugers.
 It takes time to develop your own styles and techniques.”
-He suggests anyone interested in street luging should surf the Web and read as much information as possible to become informed, and talk with other people familiar with the sport.
+He suggests anyone interested in street luging should surf the internet and read as much information as possible to become informed, and talk with other people familiar with the sport.

-So, if you’ve got some cash and a need for speed then street luging is for you.
+So, if you’ve got some cash and a need for speed, then street luging might just be for you.

 Talk the Talk